emipa606/EasyUpgrades/README.md

 - Should now update graphics on update or downgrade to better work with mods like https://steamcommunity.com/sharedfiles/filedetails/?id=2101676323]Quality Of Building
 - Added support for the workbenches in https://steamcommunity.com/sharedfiles/filedetails/?id=2007062982]VGP Garden Gourmet and https://steamcommunity.com/sharedfiles/filedetails/?id=2007062162]VGP Garden Fabrics
 - Added possibility for multiple research requirements when upgrading.
+- Max quality to upgrade is now selectable in the mod-settings

 ![Image](https://i.imgur.com/pufA0kM.png)